Krishna1594/Krishna1594.github.io/_posts/2024-03-19-theexpanse.md

 ## The Data

-Actually, I was enthralled by the first and second episodes to an extent where I tabulated data as I watched the rest of the showin Microsoft Excel and categorized them per each season.
-I have tabulated my favorite charavters from each season, the ships, minute details fo each celestial objects as the plot unfolds.
+Actually, I was enthralled by the first and second episodes to an extent where I tabulated data as I watched the rest of the show, in Microsoft Excel and categorized them per each season.
+I have tabulated my favorite characters from each season, the ships, minute details fo each celestial objects as the plot unfolds.
 Took around 3 weeks 2 days precisely.
 Moreover, I had to search inside IMDB website for the show's ratings dataset and I used that data in this visualization.

 ### Cleaning